cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 })
 ```

-With the `cy.stub()` method, you can easily replace a function, record its usage, and even control its behavior.
+With the {% url "`cy.stub()`" stub %} method, you can easily replace a function, record its usage, and even control its behavior.

 For more information, check out our {% url "official documentation on stubbing" stub %}.